List of bicycle routes in North Carolina: North Carolina Bicycle Route 6

 North Carolina Bicycle Route 6, the Piedmont Spur, is a 200 mi southern alternate route of the Mountain to the Sea through the North Carolina Piedmont.

 The route begins at the intersection of NC 181 (Beatrice Cobb Highway) and Brown Mountain Beach Road.
 The route goes south to Morganton and Lincolnton; then east to Boger City, Huntersville, Concord, and Albemarle.
 After entering Montgomery County, it goes northeast through the communities of Ophir, Seagrove, and Staley, before ending in Snow Camp at the intersection of Pleasant Hill Church Road and Greensboro-Chapel Hill Road.

 The route is well marked with directions, also "Share the Road" signs are typical along portions of the North Carolina Highways that overlap with the bicycle route.
 A few locations along the route, specifically in Mecklenburg, Cabarrus, and Stanly counties, can be considered dangerous because of either construction or high traffic volumes along route.

 North Carolina Bicycle Route 7

 North Carolina Bicycle Route 7, the Ocracoke Option, connects Bike Route 2 near Wilson 170 mi southeast to Ocracoke.
-The route passes through New Bern and Beaufort and utilizes the Cedar Island Ferry to Ocracoke.
+The route passes through New Bern and Beaufort and uses the Cedar Island Ferry to Ocracoke.